 - 1-800-387-6198 for Bellwood Health Services in Toronto, ON

 - 1-800-683-0111 for Edgewood Treatment Centre in Nanaimo, BC

 You can also find more information on our eating disorder support and counselling page.
-Please note: eating disorder programming is not currently available at our facilities, but an Eating Disorder program is coming to Bellwood in Toronto soon.
-Please call our Admissions Department to learn more.
+Please note: eating disorder programming is not currently available at our facilities, but a comprehensive Eating Disorder program is now available at Bellwood in Toronto.
+Please call us–an admissions counsellor can help you learn more.